End User Agreement

 If a buyer files a chargeback, the card issuer, not AO Pay, will determine who wins the chargeback.

-You should read and understand AO Pay’s Buyer Protect program and if you sell goods and services to and receive payments from buyers with AO Pay accounts.
+You should read and understand AO Pay’s End User Agreement and if you sell goods and services to and receive payments from buyers with AO Pay accounts.
 Buyers’ rights under these programs may impact you as a seller.

 - You will be required to reimburse AO Pay for your liability.